arayabrain/multiagent-bmi-webui-collab/README.md

 - On Windows, you need to open ports for the WebRTC UDP communication.
 Open Windows Firewall settings (`wf.msc`) and create a new inbound rule to allow UDP ports `49152-65535`.
 - Some antivirus software also implement additional firewall rules (ESET, Avast, etc...), so make sure to disable them or add exceptions if the robots are not being rendered into the UI.

-5. For machines with lower CPU clock, `gamemode` increase the priority of the main and sub-processes, making the UI smoother, especially for the 16 robot mode.
+5. For machines with lower CPU clock, `gamemode` increases the priority of the main and sub-processes, making the UI smoother, especially for the 16 robots mode.
 - Install `gamemode` (Ubuntu).
 [More info](https://github.com/FeralInteractive/gamemode)
 ```bash
 sudo apt-get install gamemode